Discover Some Fantastic Facts About the World’s Largest Flatfish

 - Huge halibut are called "barn doors"; small halibut are "chickens."

 - "Barn door" halibut are typically females.
 Females grow much larger than males, which rarely reach a length of 3 feet.

 - Mother halibut get more prolific as they get bigger.
-A 50-pound female produces about 500,000 eggs.
+A 50-pound female produces about 500,000 eggs, and more eggs mean more future halibut to catch!
 A 250-pound female can produce 4 million eggs!